espressif/esp-idf/docs/en/api-reference/system/ulp-risc-v.rst

-ULP-RISC-V Coprocessor programming
+ULP RISC-V Coprocessor programming
 ==================================
 :link_to_translation:`zh_CN:[中文]`

 The ULP RISC-V coprocessor is a variant of the ULP present in {IDF_TARGET_NAME}.
-Similar to ULP FSM, ULP RISC-V coprocessor can perform tasks such as sensor readings while the main CPU stays in low power modes.
-The main difference between ULP FSM and ULP RISC-V is that the later can be programmed in C using standard GNU tools.
+Similar to ULP FSM, the ULP RISC-V coprocessor can perform tasks such as sensor readings while the main CPU stays in low power modes.
+The main difference between ULP FSM and ULP RISC-V is that the latter can be programmed in C using standard GNU tools.
 The ULP RISC-V coprocessor can access the RTC_SLOW_MEM memory region, and registers in RTC_CNTL, RTC_IO, and SARADC peripherals.
-The RISC-V processor is a 32-bit, fixed point machine.
+The RISC-V processor is a 32-bit fixed point machine.
 Its instruction set is based on RV32IMC which includes hardware multiplication and division, and compressed code.

-Installing the ULP-RISC-V Toolchain
+Installing the ULP RISC-V Toolchain
 -----------------------------------

 The ULP RISC-V coprocessor code is written in C (assembly is also possible) and compiled using the RISC-V toolchain based on GCC.